Tips for writing your personal statement

 When you could say: I have developed my problem-solving skills through playing chess for the college; this requires concentration and analytical thought.
 I am used to working as part of a team as I play clarinet in the college orchestra and cooperate with others to achieve a finished production.

-You could have excellent experiences, but if they’re arranged in a poorly-written statement then the impact will be reduced, so it’s important to consider how to prepare the statement.
+You could have excellent experiences, but if they’re arranged in a poorly-written statement then the impact will be reduced.
+So, it’s important to plan your statement well.

-A well-written personal statement with a clearly planned and refined structure will not only make the information stand out, but it’ll demonstrate you have an aptitude for structuring written pieces of work – a crucial skill required for all university courses.
+A well-written personal statement with a clearly planned and refined structure will not only make the information stand out, but it’ll demonstrate you have an aptitude for structuring written pieces of work – a crucial skill needed for many university courses.

 You can use it for other things too, such as gap year applications, jobs, internships, apprenticeships and keep it on file for future applications.